JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/LAST LIGHT.md

 In a hurry, Miranda rushed to my room, a quick glance at the monitor, and a quick glance at my fast asleep face, and she too knew the situation I was in.
 She smiled, sighing of relief, whispering softly to me.

 **"At last, you're freed from your pain, Marten."**

+## // SPARK
+**Drafted**: \
+- Per Spark's Glimmer [[GLIMMER#// SPARK]] she mentions how her **"Memories before her death refused to go away, and that they were "especially haunting" her too."** For this reason, she quit caring and asked Sóvis whether or not smoking would have a physical effect on her, which he promptly denied.

+In her Last Light, Spark witnesses her family members die before her eyes, after which she also slowly dies.
+It's not exactly known what the reason for this will be, as the possible scenarios are juggling between **Terrorism**, **Accidents**, or **Natural Disasters**, but whichever it will be, Spark will see her family members die gradually before slowly dying herself.